 It’s The Culture…

 The most important part of strategic execution is establishing a culture and structure that allows the organization to achieve its long-term goals.
 Culture dictates the attitudes, approaches, and behaviors that people manifest within the organization.
 If these are in conflict with taking action and ownership, all the great planning in the world won’t change your ability to execute.
 So the first thing you need to do is identify what kind of culture you have.
 Ask your employees.
 Make sure you understand how to translate what their responses are.
 In other words, if people say, “Oh, we have a food culture because people always bring in something to eat”, understand that they have identified a symptom of the culture, not the culture itself.
-“A food culture” probably means that your organization values people, support team, and relationships above competition and rivalry because people want to spend time and money preparing or purchasing something they can share with their colleagues.
+“A food culture” probably means that your organization values people, support teams, and relationships above competition and rivalry because people want to spend time and money preparing or purchasing something they can share with their colleagues.

 Once you identify the culture, ask yourself if it is consistent with what you want to achieve.
 If you are looking for market innovation, you probably don’t want a culture that is hierarchical and permission-based.
 And if you don’t have the culture your vision calls for, are you ready to pro-actively change your culture or do you modify your plan to fit what your current culture is capable of delivering?
 There’s no right answer.
 Just make your decision consciously.
 If you choose to change your culture, be ready with the right mindset.
 If you’re not, you won’t be able to adapt.